camunda/camunda-docs/docs/self-managed/optimize-deployment/rest-api/variable-labeling.md

 ---
 id: variable-labeling
-title: "Variable Labeling"
+title: "Variable labeling"
-description: "The REST API to create, update and delete variable labels in Optimize."
+description: "The REST API to create, update, and delete variable labels in Optimize."
 ---

 ## Purpose

-With the variable labeling endpoint, variable labels can be added, updated and deleted from Optimize.
+With the variable labeling endpoint, variable labels can be added, updated, and deleted from Optimize.

 ## Functionality

-The variable labeling API allows users to add, update and delete batches of variable label data, which Optimize stores in a dedicated index.
-All variable label data includes a reference to the process definition each variable belongs to, which allows Optimize to display a variable's label instead of its original name, anywhere the given process definition is being used.
-Some examples of that would be in reports, configuring filters, report grouping, dashboard filters and Event Based Processes.
+The variable labeling API allows users to add, update, and delete batches of variable label data, which Optimize stores in a dedicated index.
+All variable label data includes a reference to the process definition each variable belongs to, which allows Optimize to display a variable's label instead of its original name anywhere the given process definition is being used.
+Some examples of that would be in reports, configuring filters, report grouping, dashboard filters, and event-based processes.

 ## Limitations

-Please note that this feature is currently not supported in outlier analysis.
-This means that during Outlier Analysis, the original name of a variable will be displayed.
+Note that this feature is currently not supported in outlier analysis.
+This means that during outlier analysis, the original name of a variable will be displayed.

 ## Authorization

 Every request requires [Authorization](../authorization).

-## Method & HTTP Target Resource
+## Method & HTTP target resource

 POST `/api/public/variables/labels`

-## Request Headers
+## Request headers

-The following request headers have to be provided with every variable labeling request:
+The following request headers must be provided with every variable labeling request:

 |Header|Constraints|Value|
 |--- |--- |--- |
 |Authorization|REQUIRED*|[Authorization](../authorization)|

-## Request Body
+## Request body

 The request body should contain a reference to the process definition using its key, as well as an array of variable labels.
 Each variable label object in the array must specify the name and type of the variable for which a label is being added, as well as the value of the label itself.